-Streamlining is one of three strands of work that the Minister for Community Safety and Legal Affairs, Paul Wheelhouse MSP, asked SLAB to carry out as part of a review of the government’s strategy for legal aid.
+Streamlining is one of three strands of work that the then Minister for Community Safety and Legal Affairs, Paul Wheelhouse MSP, asked SLAB to carry out as part of a review of the government’s strategy for legal aid.
 More information

 Reducing our administration costs

 Our administrative budget was frozen at the 2007/08 level for four years.
 It was then reduced in 2011-2012 by £1.1m.
 The Scottish Government’s spending plans for the period 2012-2013 to 2014-2015 set out further reductions in our administration budget over the next three years, totalling £1.3m.
 This challenge is heightened by inflationary pressure, additional responsibilities such as the implementation of the Children's Hearings (Scotland) Act 2011 and the Legal Serivces (Scotland) Act 2010, and by the need to utilise staff resource to deliver on our commitment to a wide range of developments associated with delivery of legal aid savings and other legislative changes.
-To live within these reduced budgets, we continue to rely on digitisation of our processes to reduce staff numbers which, along with a pay freeze, will reduce staff costs.
+To live within these reduced budgets, we continue to rely on digitisation of our processes to reduce staff numbers which will reduce staff costs.
 In addition, we will continue to seek reductions in our running costs, particularly by continued and effective and collaborative procurement and by sharing servcies.

 Best value review of the use and cost of outlays